kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 ## Imitate Disaster

-After the bakcup has successfully been taken, let's go ahead and delete the dummy namespace that we created to imitate the disaster
+After the backup has successfully been taken, let's go ahead and delete the dummy namespace that we created to imitate the disaster

 ```
 root@workmachine:/repo# oc delete ns nginx